MarcoPrieto2910/RuntimeCalculator/README.md

 Local storage remains available
 ```

+## Logging failure

+Application logging is intended to provide diagnostics without affecting runtime tracking logic.

+The logger manages rolling log files so that application logs do not grow indefinitely.
+The production configuration limits individual files to 10 MB and retains up to 30 log files.

 ## Windows Service recovery

 If the collector process itself unexpectedly terminates, Windows Service Control Manager can restart it using the configured service recovery actions.